 Line Skywalker Karlström

-(leaving) Nest, presented at Samtalekøkkenet in December 2011 was a new durational work, created for the occasion abnd running for three hours.
-We participate in a poetic, physical, semi-improvised ritual that moves between different installations, groups of materials and Nest, in the large open space of Carlsberg Hall.
-The work is based on the size and character of the room, animals and nature and materials.
+This performance by Line Skywalkerm, presented at Samtalekøkkenet in December 2011, was a new durational work, created for the occasion and running for three hours.
+We participate in a poetic, physical, semi-improvised ritual that moves between different installations, groups of materials and nests, in the large open space of Carlsberg Hall.
+The work is based on the size and character of the room, animals, nature, and materials.
 (Leaving) Nest is performed as a cleansing ritual.
 It speaks about transformation, knowing and acknowledging one’s origins, and to know what it is you are leaving.

 Kroppen der stak af